YungBricoCoop/docker-dbackup/README.md

 </br>

-**Local Backup with Notification on Failure** : In this configuration, the backup will store locally and send a failure notification via email, and success/failure notifications via Discord.
+**Local Backup with Notification on Failure** : In this configuration, the backup will store locally and send notifications via Email and Discord on failure.

 ```yaml
 global_config: